DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 python fusemine.py [-d path/to/data/directory] [-l if only using geolocation for linking]
 ```

-### Upload Raw Database to MinMod Knowledge Graph
+### Process Raw Database to Mineral Site Schema Format
 ```
-cd m1_preprocessing
-python intralinking.py -d path/to/data/directory [-l if only using geolocation for linking]
+python -m m1_preprocessing.process_rawdb_to_schema.py -d path/to/data/directory [-c commodity_name] [-g]
 ```

 ### Run Intralinking Model
 Use the following code if you are using mineral site data in local storage:
 ```
 cd m2_intralinking
-python intralinking.py -d path/to/data/directory [-l if only using geolocation for linking]
+python intralinking.py [-d path/to/data/directory] [-l if only using geolocation for linking] [-g if want to save file also as a geojson output]
 ```

 Use the following code if you are using mineral site data on the knowledge graph:
 ```
 cd m3_interlinking
-python intralinking.py [-l if only using geolocation for linking]
+python intralinking.py [-l if only using geolocation for linking] [-g if want to save file also as a geojson output]
 ```

 ### Run Interlinking Model